xntle/MOMFURY/README.md

 Collision - Notably, I added the collision layers on the map of the game, as well as most of the collision logic the game runs on.
 The collision logic is implemented by having separate layers for the player(1), enemies(2), walls(3), player projectiles(4), enemy projectiles(5), transparent walls(used for furniture, 6) and intangible objects(notably the player while rolling, 8).
 These entities all have masks for walls, as well as any other objects they should detect.
 In earlier iterations of the game, we ran into many issues where the enemies would push around the player heavily, making movement almost impossible, as both enemies and players used move_and_slide() to move around to ensure consistent behavior with walls.
 I solved this issue by making the player and enemies not detect each other naturally with their masks, which allows players to pass through enemies without being blocked.
 To avoid this behavior from happening with bosses(which we deemed unintuitive), I also added [custom logic to bosses](https://github.com/xntle/MOMFURY/blob/main/scripts/Bosses/BossBaby/boss_baby.gd#L322) wherein they would damage players and knock them away if they were touched.
 I accomplished this by adding an Area2d with mask 1 onto each boss alongside an on_body_entered signal, upon which this logic would run.
 I also added functions to apply a stun and apply intangibility to the player to be used in this logic.
 As the collisionobject of the boss does not have mask 1, this also prevented the disruptive pushing behavior from occurring.
 I also used extremely similar logic for the cockroach enemy, which attempts to directly collide with the player to do damage.
 Unlike a boss, it doesn't knock the player away, but rather knocks itself back upon collision.

-Rolling - I also helped An with the [roll logic](https://github.com/xntle/MOMFURY/blob/main/scripts/player.gd#L125) for the game.
+Rolling - I also added most of the [roll logic](https://github.com/xntle/MOMFURY/blob/main/scripts/player.gd#L125) for the game.
 Faithful to other top-down shooters, the roll in the game gives temporary intangibility, allowing you to roll straight through enemies and projectiles.
 This is accomplished by temporarily changing the players collision layer to 8, which isn't detected by anything in the game except walls.
 To avoid this logic from interfering with other sources of intangibility(such as the logic ran at the end of a roll ending intangibility from other sources early), there are guardrails in the logic used for other [intangibility sources](https://github.com/xntle/MOMFURY/blob/main/scripts/player.gd#L227) that specifically check if the player is rolling.
 The logic that turns off intangibility if there is no current intangibility effect, and if the player is not rolling, is also ran continuously to prevent the player from being stuck in layer 8(which would be significantly gamebreaking).

 # Team Member Contributions - Kyle